 “They march.
 They chant hate against the president and this country.
 We already have a backlog of people trying to legally enter the country.
 They are encouraged by the left, and like everyone the left uses, once they get what they want or are shot down, these people are left dangling…on our dime.
 At least look pitiful and wave the U.S. flag.”

 Although attempts to avoid the talking heads on the plasma television above the cash register, the CNN coverage stayed doggedly on the “suspicious packages.”
 But no one in the sandwich shop paid any attention.

 Unfortunately, this kind of guerrilla warfare – threats of assassination, career-ending lies, and now pipe-bombs – has become commonplace in American politics, and there is no shock or awe to be experienced by the beleaguered and exhausted electorate.
 And although Hoosiers, specifically, have no time for the games played by the Swamp dwellers, they do make time to vote.
 And the message from three guys in Covington should ring true for everyone: Go to the polls and cast your vote.
-Preferably red.We value your comments!
-Please weigh in on our comment section below.
+Preferably red.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com